If You Go Down to the Woods

 "If You Go Down to the Woods" is an episode of the BBC sitcom, The Green Green Grass.
-It was first screened on 23 November 2007, as the third episode of series three.
+It was first screened on 23 November 2007, as the third episode of the third series.
+It was written by Jim Sullivan, and directed by Dewi Humphreys.

 Synopsis

 Marlene is distraught when Earl the dog and Tyler both go missing.
 Boycie, Bryan and Jed form a search party, but entering the haunted woods with night drawing in soon confounds the rescuers causing them a wet, cold and miserable nights sleep on the woodland floor.
 Meanwhile, Tyler and Beth progress with their relationship.